tc39/proposal-resizablearraybuffer/README.md

 // it act like it's been detached. assertThrows(() => U32c[0]);
 assert(U32c.length === 0);
+// Resizing the underlying buffer can bring a TA back into bounds.
+// New memory is zeroed.
+rab.resize(1024);
+assert(U32b[0] === 0);
+assert(U32b.length === 192);
 ```

 ## Implementation

 - Both `ResizableArrayBuffer` and `GrowableSharedArrayBuffer` are designed to be direct buffers where the virtual memory is reserved for the address range but not backed by physical memory until needed.

 - TypedArrays that are backed by resizable and growable buffers have more complex, but similar-in-kind, logic to detachment checks.
 The performance expectation is that these TypedArrays will be slower than TypedArrays backed by fixed-size buffers.
+In tight loops, however, this generalized check is hoistable in the same way that the current detach check is hoistable.

 - TypedArrays that are backed by resizable and growable buffers are recommended to have a distinct hidden class from TypedArrays backed by fixed-size buffers for maintainability of security-sensitive fast paths.
 This unfortunately makes use sites polymorphic.
 The slowdown from the polymorphism needs to be benchmarked.